This page will be regularly updated with answers to frequently asked questions from members.

 What if members believe a complaint has been referred incorrectly?

-If a member believes a complaint has been referred incorrectly, they can raise a request via the new portal for AFCA to review it.
+If a member believes a complaint has been referred incorrectly, or has been assigned to the wrong financial firm, they can raise a request via the portal for AFCA to review it.

 Will the new portals and case management system impact timeliness?